maxholloway/DyDxTestnet/README.md

-# DyDxTestnet
+# DyDxFaucet

-Methods for accessing the DyDx programmatically.
+A faucet for DyDx testnet USDC.